Praneeth-velicharla/Pulse-Coding-Assignment-4/README.md

 ⭐ Bonus Feature

-A third review source (Trustpilot) has been integrated using the same workflow and input format, satisfying the bonus requirement of the assignment.
+A third review source (Trustpilot) has been integrated using the same workflow and input format, fulfilling the bonus requirement of the assignment.

+📁 Project Structure
+Pulse_Assignment_4/
+├── scraper.py
+├── output.json
+├── README.md
+├── requirements.txt

+API keys should not be committed to public repositories.